cam39porter/tangle/docs/legal/founder-agreement.md

 The equity structure of the business including founder shares, shares for employee stock option programs, and outside investors is still being finalized.

+It is the intention of Hex Ventures to have the following distribution with regard to founders shares:

+* Cameron Porter 35%

+* Myles McGinley 35%

+* Julian Griggs 15%

+* Cole McCracken 15%

 ## Expenses

 As an independent contractor working for the LLC, Hex Ventures will provide a 1099 form, which one can use to write off work expeneses.